Professor Michael Rovatsos

 • Enabling Advanced Autonomy through Human-AI Collaboration which attempted to develop a new vision for next-generation AI systems

 In the Making Systems Answer project we try to understand what answers users expect from AI systems in terms of responsibility and how we can develop methods to provide these answers.
-I am also involved in Creative Informatics, a major programme to drive innovation in the creative industries through the use of data and AI.
+I was also recently involved in Creative Informatics, a major programme to drive innovation in the creative industries through the use of data and AI.

 Current project grants